-You should perform the steps that are listed in the following sections on a machine where a middle tier is configured (for example, where the SAS Web Infrastructure Kit is installed) and where a SAS Metadata Server is configured.
+On a machine where a middle tier is configured (for example, where the SAS Web Infrastructure Kit is installed) and where a SAS Metadata Server is configured, you should perform the steps that are presented in the following sections.

-- 1 "Stop the Metadata Server" on page 414 - 2 "Copy Files from the Original Configuration Directory" on page 414 - 3 "Start the Metadata Server" on page 415 - 4 "Upgrade Your Metadata" on page 415 - 5 "Start the Other Servers" on page 415 - 6 "Upgrade the SAS Web Infrastructure Kit" on page 415 - 7 "Copy Custom Portlets from the Original Installation Directory" on page 416 - 8 "Start the SAS Services Application" on page 417 - 9 "Deploy Your Web Applications" on page 417.
+- 1 "Stop the Metadata Server" on page 466.

+- 2 "Copy Files from the Original Configuration Directory" on page 466.

+- 3 "Start the Metadata Server" on page 466.

+- 4 "Upgrade Your Metadata" on page 466.

+- 5 "Start the Other Servers" on page 467.